 Transforming Coal for Nanoelectronics: From Coal Char to Carbon Dots – The Innovative Conversion Process

-The process initiated by the National Energy Technology Laboratory involves converting coal char into nanoscale carbon disks known as “carbon dots.”
-The University of Illinois research group demonstrated that these carbon dots can be interconnected to form atomically thin membranes suitable for applications in two-dimensional transistors and memristors.
-These technologies are anticipated to play a pivotal role in the construction of more advanced and efficient electronics, as highlighted in the recent publication in the journal Communications Engineering.
+The National Energy Technology Laboratory’s process starts by converting coal char into nanoscale carbon disks, known as “carbon dots.”
+Next, the University of Illinois research team showed how these carbon dots can link together to form atomically thin membranes.
+These membranes are ideal for use in two-dimensional transistors and memristors.
+According to a recent publication in Communications Engineering, these technologies are expected to play a key role in advancing efficient electronics.
+This innovative approach represents a major leap in electronic device development.

 Pioneering Two-Dimensional Electronics